 When choosing a major, WVU Potomac State students have several choices to make.
-Scroll down to see a full list of majors offered at WVU Potomac State below.
+Scroll down to the bottom of this page to see a full list of majors offered at WVU Potomac State.

-WVU Potomac State does not require an internship for all students, but does require an internship for students in some majors.
-Students can look for internships during the summer, or gain work experience with a part-time job.
+🟨 WVU Potomac State does not require an internship for all students, but does require an internship for students in some majors.

 WVU Potomac State does not have any ROTC programs.

 Choose one of the options below to find out more about about WVU Potomac State:

 Join the conversation about about WVU Potomac State in the College Confidential forums.

 Data Source: IPEDs and Peterson's Databases © 2022 Peterson's LLC All rights reserved

 Claim your page to customize your profile and connect with students!

 Want to find money for school that doesn’t need to be paid back?
 Access insights and advice on how to search and apply for scholarships!